2 months by cncdivi

-Heat Treatment a manufacturing process that uses heat to modify the mechanical properties of a material, such as steel.
+Heat Treatment of metals is a manufacturing process that uses heat to modify the mechanical properties of a material, such as steel.
 Nearly every metal involved in manufacturing goes through some sort of heat treatment.
 Humans have been doing heat treatment for thousands of years.

 Heat treating can soften, harden, improve formability, increase corrosion resistance, increase abrasion resistance, and toughen brittle materials.